Dhanush-Raj1/Data-Science-Salary-Project/README.md

        * Location of the job
        * Job Description
        * Rating of the company
-       * Size of the company (total number of employees working)
-       * Industry
-       * Sector
-       * Founded date of the company
-       * Ownership type of the company
-       * Revenue of the company
-   - Took me a while to complete the scraping process (around 3 hours for the scraping process to complete).

 ## 2. Data Cleaning & Preprocessing:
    - Once the data is scraped I performed data clearning process and also prepared the data for model building.